Junjun-Xu/SiPAS-Profiler/README.md

 #This program is used for gene expression profiling from Simplified Poly(A) Anchored Sequencing (SiPAS)
 #The usage is java -Xms10g -Xmx20g SiPAS-Profiler.jar parameters_SiPAS.txt > log.txt &
 #Please keep the order of following parameters
+#Index position of STAT.
+If it is empty, it will generate starLib filr in the output directory.
+/data1/home/junxu/starLib
+#Use which function.-p means parse samples,-a means alignmnt, -c means count, -m means get a raw count table of expresion, -um means get a UMI adjusted count table of expresion.
+-c -m
 #Mode of alignment.
 PE or SE.
 The default is PE mode
 PE
 #Number of loci of multiple alignment.
 If the value is 10, it means that a read mapping to more than 10 position will be discarded.
 The default is 2